 Add sliced carrots to the pot of water and bring the water back to a boil over high heat.

-Boil sliced carrots for 4-5 minutes, baby carrots for 6-7 minutes, and whole carrots for 10-15 minutes.
-The amount of time will vary slightly depending on the thickness of the carrots, so be sure to test for doneness with a fork before draining.
+Boil sliced carrots for 4-6 minutes, baby carrots for 7-8 minutes, and whole carrots for 10-15 minutes.
+Carrots will be done boiling when they are fork tender.

-Drain in a Collander
+Step 4: Drain in a colander.

 Remove carrots from the pot of hot water with either a slotted spoon or drain them in a colander in the sink.
 It’s important that you remove as much of the water as you can from the surface of the carrots so they are not soggy when served.

 Carrots are packed with SO much flavor and do not need much when it comes to additional seasonings before serving.
+But if you want to give them a little pizzazz, try some of these delicious additions:

-Meal Prep and Storage
+Prep Ahead and Storage Tips

 • To Prep Ahead: Slice and peel carrots and store in the refrigerator for up to 3 days.

-• To Freeze: You can freeze leftovers for up to 3-4 months.
+• To Store: Place boiled carrots in a food storage container store in the refrigerator for up to 3-4 days.
+You can also freeze leftovers for up to 3-4 months.
 Thaw and eat as a side dish or add it to soups and stews.

 • To Reheat: Add leftovers to a large skillet over medium heat and cook for 3-4 minutes or until heated through.